-The EM720 provides four billing data displays: one for the present billing period and others - for three previous billing periods.
+The EM920 provides four billing data displays: one for the present billing period and others - for three previous billing periods.
 All displays have a layout shown in the following picture.
-See OBIS Identification Codes in Appendix H for a list of OBIS codes indicated in the displays.

 Each billing period display lists all total and tariff energy, maximum demand and cumulative maximum demand registers for all configured billing registers and all active tariffs.